kingaling/verifydkim/README.md

 dkimpy 1.0.5 can be installed with pip and as of this writing, it is the latest version.
 Developers site is here: https://launchpad.net/dkimpy

 While following the execution of dkimpy I learned that the dnsfunc parameter is flexible.
 You can specify other dns functions beside being stuck with the one provided.
 Following some more I found exactly where the DNS response emerges with the TXT record and supplies said record to the rest of the code.
 The dnsfunc parameter "expects" a callable function.
-Editing the source code to accept a string instead of a function may have broken other things in the course of making my code work so, I learned about Python classes and how to inherit functionality etc.
+Editing the source code to accept a string instead of a function may have broken other things in the course of making my code work so, I learned about Python classes and how to inherit functionality etc. Yup, it was a fine time for some hands-on-learning.

 verifydkim.py contains a new class that inherits the functionality of the original dkimpy code.
 Additionally, there are two functions that effectively override the behavior of the originals and provide more flexibility.
 That flexibility being: Do I want to use the built in DNS function or do I want to forego that and just tell it exactly what public key to use.